aripalo/SublimeTextConfig/README.md

   ```
   (Which runs the contents of [bootstrap.sh](bootstrap.sh))

-3. Let Sublime Text open and wait for Package Manager to install everything.
+3. The script will open Sublime Text in the background and wait for Package Manager to install everything.

 4. Profit...?